westongcooper/meteor-stylus-multi/README.md

 A higher-level Stylus mixin library with lots of extra functionality.
 Be sure not to miss the normalize() mixin.
 Axis uses and imports Nib, so Nib has been removed from this package.

+## Features

+An additional feature is support for the `//@import-only` shorthand.
+This will be checked for at the very top of your stylus files.
+If it's found as the first thing, the file will be skipped, so it can only be imported.

 ## Compatibility

 The package is fully compatible with Meteor 0.9.